tox-dev/tox-gh/README.md

 When running tox on GitHub Actions, tox-gh:

-- detects, which environment to run based on configurations (or bypass detection and set it explicitly via the `TOX_GH_MAJOR_MINOR` environment variable),
+- detects which environment to run based on configurations (or bypasses detection and sets it explicitly via the `TOX_GH_MAJOR_MINOR` environment variable),
 - provides utilities such as
   [grouping log lines](https://github.com/actions/toolkit/blob/main/docs/commands.md#group-and-ungroup-log-lines).